-An unsecured debt is an obligation or debt that does not have specific property (like your house or car) serving as collateral for payment of the debt.
-If you fail to make payment on an unsecured debt, the creditor cannot take any of your property without first suing you and getting a court judgment.
-(There are a few exceptions to this rule.)
+An unsecured debt is an obligation or debt that does not have specific property—like your house or car—serving as collateral for payment of the debt.
+If you fail to make payment on an unsecured debt, the creditor can't take any of your property without first suing you and getting a court judgment (subject to a few exceptions).

 A "secured debt," on the other hand, has a piece of property serving as collateral for the debt.
 If you fail to make payments, the creditor can take the property.